funkygao/ghrank/README.md

-# ghplay
+# ghrank
-github play.

-find repos
+github rank is a CLI that helps to list hottest repos in any language